inls161/pandoc-practice/lumizila.md

 * * *

-GitHub Username:
+1. GitHub Username: lumizila
-Team name:
+2. Team name: Orange
-Today's date:
+3. Today's date: July 6th

-What tools have you we worked with so far in this class?
+# What tools have you we worked with so far in this class?

+1. GitHub
+2. Codeanywhere
+3. pandoc
+4. jekyll
+5. html/css
+6. markdown

-Which have you found most potentially useful?
+## Which have you found most potentially useful?

+Github

-Why?
+## Why?

+Github is mostly useful to me since everyone in computer science uses it.

-What tools have been the most difficult to learn?
+# What tools have been the most difficult to learn?

+Jekyll and markdown

-Why have they been particularly difficult to learn and use?
+## Why have they been particularly difficult to learn and use?

+Because there are a lot of things going on when I use those that I have no control of and that are hidden from me.
+It's hard to understand how markdown relates to web programming.

-What tools would you like to learn more about?
+## What tools would you like to learn more about?

+LaTeX is something I'd be interested in learning better.

 * * *